MicrosoftDocs/appcenter-docs/docs/sdk/analytics/windows.md

 Once you add App Center Analytics to your app and start the SDK, it will automatically track sessions and device properties like OS Version, model, etc.

+> [!NOTE]
+> On WinUI apps, the amount of sessions may be lower than on UWP apps due to specifics of its lifecycle.

 ### Country Code

 Country code isn't automatically reported by the SDK.
 If you want to report it manually, you can follow the instructions for your platform below.